cloudfoundry/eirini-release/docs/security-guidelines.md

 ## Service Account

-When an app is pushed with Eirini, the pods are assigned the default Service Account in `opi.namespace`.
+When an app is pushed with Eirini, the pods are assigned the default Service Account in `app_namespace`.
 By default, when the cluster is deployed with `RBAC` authentication method, that Service Account should not have any read/write permissions to the Kubernetes API.
 Since `RBAC` is preferred to `ABAC`, we recommend using the former.

 ## Network policies